 A: I think it's more about creating the right environment for innovation: allowing young professionals to network across the organisation and test out new ideas; giving people more time to experiment and grow; creating `sandboxes' where new ideas can be tested.
 Basically, encouraging idea generation across the organisation.

 Q: Are there ways for senior decision-makers to improve their innovative thinking?

 A: Absolutely.
 One of the best ways to do that is through reverse-mentoring.
 I personally spend a lot of time talking with one of our most senior partners in the firm - about his business strategy, client challenges and even personal goals - and through that process I help him challenge his more traditional viewpoints and think differently about how he approaches his objectives.
 It's hugely valuable time invested for both of us.

 Q: What advice would you give traditional insurers seeking to drive innovation?

 A: First would be to make the most of the millennials you employ.
 Let them network, give them space to innovate and encourage them to bring new ideas to the business.
-I'd also suggest conducting idea generation sessions and challenge competitions that allow the whole organization - junior and senior - to collaborate on new ideas.
-Ultimately, though, I think insurers need to be more honest about what value innovation actually has in their organization - to their customers and stakeholders and also to their staff.
+I'd also suggest conducting idea generation sessions and challenge competitions that allow the whole organisation - junior and senior - to collaborate on new ideas.
+Ultimately, though, I think insurers need to be more honest about what value innovation actually has in their organisation - to their customers and stakeholders and also to their staff.